18F/18f.gsa.gov/_posts/2018-07-19-taking-the-ato-process-from-6-months-to-30-days.md

 ---
-title: "Taking the ATO process from 6 months to under 30 days"
+title: "Taking the ATO process from 6 months to 30 days"
 date: 2018-07-19
 authors:
 - afeld